krallnyx/the-good-neighborAPI/README.md

 * activestorage-validator

 ### Configuration
-To launch this app, simply launch "rails server" or the file "RailS.bat" on Windows You can also tun the test set via "rails test"
+To launch this app, install the gems via "bundle install" then simply launch "rails server" or the file "RailS.bat" on Windows You can also tun the test set via "rails test"